AustinEast/ghost/sample/README.md

 # Samples

-A collection of simple samples to show how to use boostlib with Heaps.
+A collection of simple samples to show how to use ghost with Heaps.